JeffJetton/atari-examples/bbones/bbones2.md

 This part is optional, so feel free to skip down to the next section ("Review").
 But if you want to dig in a bit more...

-1. If you haven't already, try different hex values for `MyBGCOl` and see what affect that has on the displayed color.
+1. If you haven't already, try different hex values for `MyBGCOl` and see what does to the displayed color.
     * Do you notice any difference between, for example, $3C and $3D?
     * What about between $3C and $3B?
 2. What difference (if any) would it make if you moved your "Start" label to the next instruction (the `sta` instead of the `lda`)?